 Melons & Berries

 Melons are very high in water content, so they tend to be lower in calories.
 And berries have lower carbohydrates, sugars, and calories, and are high in healthy fiber.

 So, about a cup of these fruits have only about 15 grams or less of carbohydrates, that’s only 60 calories or less.

 They have lots of antioxidants, vitamins, and minerals.

 Plus, some berries, such as raspberries have a substance called “ellagic acid”, which helps reverse certain aspects of blood sugar problems

 Finally, one of my favorite carbs is yams and sweet potatoes, which are very similar.
 It’s the healthiest out of all the potatoes.

 They do have a slightly higher glycemic index and load than the previously mentioned foods, but they are sweet-tasting, which will satisfy the occasional sweet tooth you may have.

-They also have lots of health benefits, vitamins, minerals, and fiber.
+They also have lots of health benefits, including vitamins, minerals, and fiber.

 What About Oats & Whole Grains?